outlookcast/bitcoin-value/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+#Demo
+To access the demo of this application [click here](outlookcast.github.io/bitcoin-value/).

 ## Description
 The idea of the repository is to make a basic application with Angular CLI consuming Bitcoin exchanges API displaying the data.